airbnb/DeepLinkDispatch/README.md

 app. `DeepLinkActivity` will use `LocalBroadcastManager` to broadcast an `Intent` with any success or failure when deep linking.
 The intent will be populated with these extras:

-* `DeepLinkActivity.EXTRA_URI`: The URI of the deep link.
+* `DeepLinkHandler.EXTRA_URI`: The URI of the deep link.
-* `DeepLinkActivity.EXTRA_SUCCESSFUL`: Whether the deep link was fired successfully.
+* `DeepLinkHandler.EXTRA_SUCCESSFUL`: Whether the deep link was fired successfully.
-* `DeepLinkActivity.EXTRA_ERROR_MESSAGE`: If there was an error, the appropriate error message.
+* `DeepLinkHandler.EXTRA_ERROR_MESSAGE`: If there was an error, the appropriate error message.

 You can register a receiver to receive this intent.
 An example of such a use is below: